 What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

-What’s Not: Heavier materials and awkward shape can make it difficult to store and use during travel.
+What’s Not: Heavier materials and awkward shapes can make it difficult to store and use during travel.

 The Bottom Line: Great for patio use where space is limited and ideal for RV owners with plenty of storage compartments.